 This activity has been endorsed by APNA according to approved quality standards criteria.

-The cost of the Well Women’s Screening Course, including theory, clinical training and all course materials.Payment is due with course registration.
+The cost of the Well Women’s Screening Course, including theory, clinical training, and all course materials is: $995

 Registration closes 15th December 2017